KokoIRC/koko/README.md

 # About `ココ`

+## ⚠️ Sadly, this project is no longer being maintained.
+See similar project [Lax](https://github.com/brandly/Lax)

 `ココ` is pronounced `koko`, which means `here` in Japanese.

 `ココ` is an open source and free IRC client mainly for me and hopefully for others.